DoriniTT/Vulcan/docs/source/configuration.rst

 -------------------

 The last thing that you need to create is a ``launch_{your-machine}`` function (it is located right after the ``run_step_relax`` function).
 I have 4 functions created depending on the machine that I'm using.
 You need to create your own function based on a JOB script that you want.
-In my case, I automitized the number of processors that the JOB script will launch based on each structure's number of atoms.
-You can take advantage on the code's defined variables to adjust how you automitize your JOB.
+In my case, I automatized the number of processors that the JOB script will launch based on each structure's number of atoms.
+You can take advantage on the code's defined variables to adjust how you automatize your JOB.

 **Important:** The only line that you cannot touch in the JOB script is the: